LionVolt

 Enormous global market

 Using the proposed safe and compact battery, electric cars will be able to travel three times as far, while charging will be five times faster.
-The prototype of the first battery is now almost ready.
-Further development of the 3DSS battery requires a pilot plant, for which investors are being sought.
+The prototypes of these high-performance batteries is now almost ready.
+Parallel to it, for the faster commercialization of the 3D battery, a pilot plant is being built in Eindhoven for manufacturing the unique 3D anodes, which will be complimentary to LionVolt’s battery cell finishing factory in Scotland.
 The financial risks are small thanks to the protection of the unique technology by patents, while the global market for the new product is enormous.
 In addition, the battery contributes to a clean world.